There Are Ajit Pai 'Verizon Puppet' Jokes That the FCC Doesn't Want You To Read - Slashdot

 # Blank Check Republicans

-Please don't refer to your readership in headlines (Score:4, Funny)
+Please don't refer to your readership in headlines (Score:5, Funny)

 There Are Ajit Pai 'Verizon Puppet' Jokes That the FCC Doesn't Want You To Read